-Cautious Fed lifts stocks to record high, investors eye earnings boost
+GLOBAL MARKETS-Cautious Fed lifts stocks to record high, investors eye earnings boost

 In Asia, markets are also expecting strong earnings, particularly for many of the export-reliant firms benefiting from an upturn in global demand.

-The dollar pulled up 0.2 percent to 113.51 yen JPY= on Friday, narrowing losses for the week to 0.3 percent.
+The dollar pulled up 0.2 percent to 113.42 yen on Friday, narrowing losses for the week to 0.4 percent.

-The dollar index .DXY, which tracks the greenback against a basket of trade-weighted peers, was fractionally higher at 95.78, on track for a 0.2 percent weekly decline.
+The dollar index, which tracks the greenback against a basket of trade-weighted peers, was steady at 95.715, on track for a 0.3 percent weekly decline.

-"Yellen gave some hope to the dollar bulls with her acknowledgement of the improvements in the economy, but at the end of the day investors are still skeptical of what data is going to be like," said Kathy Lien, managing director at BK Asset Management in New York.

-"That's why you have not seen much in the way of additional follow through in dollar demand."

-The dollar was also supported by data showing the number of Americans filing for unemployment benefits fell last week for the first time in a month and producer prices unexpectedly rose in June.
+The dollar was supported by data showing the number of Americans filing for unemployment benefits fell last week for the first time in a month and producer prices unexpectedly rose in June.

 Investors are awaiting a host of U.S. economic indicators, including core inflation, retail sales and industrial production for June later in the session for more insight into how the Fed might proceed with monetary policy tightening this year.